 - Brown butter.
-These cookies (and any great chocolate chip cookie recipe) should have brown butter.
-The nuttiness, almost butterscotch, caramel-like flavor, that brown butter adds to the cookies is *mwah* chef's kiss.
+The nutty caramel flavor that brown butter adds to the cookies is *mwah* chef’s kiss.

-- They're super soft.
+- Super soft texture.
 These cookies are so unbelievably soft (and gooey when eaten warm!).
-When you brown butter, the water evaporates, so you need something else to add moisture to the cookies.
-The secret ingredient here is sour cream - one heaping tablespoon adds so much moisture to the cookies.
+The secret ingredient here is sour cream – one heaping tablespoon adds so much moisture to the cookies.

 - Flour: all purpose flour is the flour of choice here for the best texture.

-- Leavener: baking soda and baking powder are used to help the cookies rise.
+- Leavening agents: baking soda and baking powder are used to help the cookies rise.
 Baking soda lets them spread, while baking powder results in those puffy centers.

 - Cornstarch: cornstarch is added to the cookies for a tender and soft texture.